bengtssonpalme/MPBIO-BBT045-2025/unix-tasks.md

   The `rm` command removes files and directories **without any additional warning!**

+## Downloading the datasets
+To download the datasets we need for this tutorial we will use `wget`, a command-line utility used to download files and datasets from the web.
+If `wget` is not working, you can copy the files from `/cephyr/NOBACKUP/groups/bbt045_2025/Resoursec/Unix/`.

 # Tutorial
 Before you start:
 * In this tutorial ALL_CAPS words are used as placeholders for things you need to write, you should therefore replace them with your text.